Read Fospha's guide on Marketing Mix Modelling.

 The path of least resistance for brands here has been to depend too heavily, and in some cases almost exclusively, on ad platforms like Facebook and their vast troves of personal data.
 Facebook is undeniably phenomenally effective at driving customer acquisition for ecommerce brands.

 But the most successful and highest-growth brands have long since recognized it is unwise to depend on ad platforms to measure their own performance.
-This foresight leaves them well positioned to deal with the impact of iOS 14 to Facebook’s data collection and the knock-on impact for attribution.
+This foresight leaves them well positioned to deal with the impact of iOS 14 to Facebook’s data collection and the knock-on impact for attribution and data measurement.

 So what is changing with iOS 14?